Underground Biohacking

 The intestinal barrier is a single-cell-thick layer held together by tight junction proteins: claudin-2, occludin, and zonula occludens-1 (ZO-1).
 When these proteins degrade under inflammatory insult, the barrier becomes permeable.
 Lipopolysaccharide (LPS) from gram-negative bacteria translocates into systemic circulation, triggering NF-κB signalling and a cytokine storm (TNF-α, IL-1β, IL-6, IL-8).

 Standard pharmacological approaches suppress that cytokine output directly (TNF-α inhibitors, corticosteroids).
-What they do not do is rebuild the physical barrier.
-Baxter et al. 2020 identify three core peptide-driven repair mechanisms: tight junction protein upregulation, mucus layer enhancement, and regulatory T-cell (Treg) expansion.
+What they do not do is rebuild the physical barrier. identify three core peptide-driven repair mechanisms: tight junction protein upregulation, mucus layer enhancement, and regulatory T-cell (Treg) expansion.
 That is a fundamentally different mode of action.

 Each peptide below maps to one or more of those mechanisms.
 Where preclinical data is the primary evidence base, that is stated explicitly.
 Where clinical data exists, it is cited directly.